Liga Veneta: Road to the leadership of Veneto (2006–2010)

 In 2007 Tosi was elected mayor of Verona by a landslide (60.8% against the 33.9% of incumbent Paolo Zanotto), while in the provincial election of Vicenza Attilio Schneck succeeded to Dal Lago as President (60.0%, largely ahead of her main challenger, Pietro Collareda, who stopped at 17.2%).
-Both Tosi, who was the second leghista to become mayor of a big city after Marco Formentini in Milan between 1993 and 1997, and Schneck were supported by the House of Freedoms coalition, but the LV had an excellent result in both races: in Vicenza it garnered 19.0% of the vote, while in Verona it ranked first among the parties with 28.4% (combined score of party list, 12.0%, and Tosi's personal list, 16.4%).
-In June 2007, Tosi was replaced as regional minister of Health by Francesca Martini.
+Both Tosi, who was the second leghista to become mayor of a big city after Marco Formentini in Milan between 1993 and 1997, and Schneck were supported by the House of Freedoms coalition, but the LV had a good result in both races: in Vicenza it garnered 19.0% of the vote, while in Verona came first with 28.4% (combined score of party list, 12.0%, and Tosi's personal list, 16.4%).
+In June 2007, Tosi was replaced as regional minister by Francesca Martini.

-In the 2008 general election the LV won a surprising 27.1% in Veneto, its best result since the 1996 election, getting 16 deputies and 7 senators elected.
+In the 2008 general election the LV won a surprising 27.1% in Veneto, its best result since the 1996 general election, getting 16 deputies and 7 senators elected.
 Meanwhile, Gobbo was re-elected mayor of Treviso with 50.4% of the vote, twice the score of his main opponent.
 The combined result of the LV and Giancarlo Gentilini's personal list was 35.4%.
-Subsequently, Zaia became minister of Agriculture and Martini undersecretary of Health in Berlusconi IV Cabinet.
-Federico Bricolo became floor leader of Lega Nord in the Senate.
+Subsequently, Zaia became minister of Agriculture and Martini undersecretary of Health in the fourth Berlusconi government, while Federico Bricolo became floor leader of Lega Nord in the Senate.
 Zaia and Martini were thus replaced in the regional government by Franco Manzato and Sandro Sandri, respectively.

 In July 2008 the party held its national congress in Padua.
 Gobbo was re-elected for the fourth time national secretary, while Tosi replaced Dal Lago as national president.
 Tosi appeared to be also the standard-bearer of the party in view of the 2010 regional election, along with Zaia.

 In the 2009 European Parliament election the LV confirmed its strength, by gaining 28.4% and three MEPs: Lorenzo Fontana, a rising star from Verona, Giancarlo Scottà and Mara Bizzotto.
-The party also won two more provinces, Venice, a stronghold of the left, with Francesca Zaccariotto, and Belluno with Gianpaolo Bottacin.
+The party also won two more provinces, Venice, then a stronghold of the left, with Francesca Zaccariotto, and Belluno with Gianpaolo Bottacin.